netdata/netdata/web/gui/custom/README.md

 data, represented in 200 points and the chart will be refreshed once every 3 seconds.

-If you need to have a fixed number of points in the data source retrieved from the Netdata server, you can set:
+If you need the chart to show a fixed number of points, you can set the `data-points` option.
+Replace `DATA_POINTS` with the number of points you need:

 ```html
 <div data-netdata="unique.id"
  data-points="DATA_POINTS"
  ></div>
 ```

-Where `DATA_POINTS` is the number of points you need.

 You can also overwrite the pixels-per-point per chart using this: